Denise A. Pollicella

 - Contributor, Culture Magazine

-She is an inaugural member of the Michigan State Bar Marihuana Law Section, and is an active member of that section, the Business Law Section, and the Labor & Employment Law Section.
-She also serves on the Small Business Administration of Michigan’s Marihuana Task Force and on the Legal Advisory Board of MiCompassion, a 501(c)3 dedicated to medical cannabis education and research.
-She has been a Legal Corner contributor to Culture Magazine since January 2013, and currently serves as legal counsel to the Michigan Cannabis Development Association, which she helped found.
+Ms. Pollicella is an inaugural member of the Michigan State Bar Marihuana Law Section, and is a member of the Business Law and Labor & Employment Law Sections.
+She serves on the Small Business Administration’s Marihuana Task Force, as well as the on the Legal Advisory Board of MiCompassion, a charitable organization focused on medical cannabis education and research.
+She has been a Legal Corner contributor to Culture Magazine since January 2013, and currently serves as legal counsel to the Michigan Cannabis Development Association, which she helped found in 2014.

-She was recently honored to be named one of Michigan Lawyers Weekly’s 2017 Women in the Law.
+Ms. Pollicella was recently honored to be named one of Michigan Lawyers Weekly’s 2017 Women in the Law, and has been named one of American’s Top Lawyers by the American Law Society.

-Ms. Pollicella holds Bachelors of Arts degrees in Political Science and French, and worked in Senator Carl Levin’s Detroit offices prior to attending law school.
-She then served as VP, Secretary & General Counsel for Childtime Learning Centers prior to starting her own Livingston County practice in 2003, where she resides with her family.
+Ms. Pollicella holds Bachelors of Arts degrees in Political Science and French, and worked in the US Senate prior to attending law school.
+She then served as Vice President, Secretary & General Counsel for Childtime Learning Centers before departing for her most important job, mom to two beautiful children.
+She started her own Livingston County practice in 2003, where she resides with her family.